finmavis/finmavis.dev/src/blog-post/webpack-configuration/index.md

         test: /\.css$/,
         use: [
           /**
-           * style-loader will inject css into the DOM with <style> tag */
+           * style-loader will inject CSS into the DOM with <style> tag */
           'style-loader',
           {